-Determining who is liable for your damages after a Fort Lauderdale bus accident, and how to go about recovering these damages, is a much more complex process than in a typical car accident.
-Florida has a no-fault auto insurance system in place, so you may only be able to recover compensation from your own personal injury protection (PIP) policy.
-If you suffered serious injuries, however, a bus accident lawyer in Fort Lauderdale, FL, can help you pursue additional compensation.
+Determining who is liable for your damages after a Fort Lauderdale bus accident and how to go about recovering these damages is a much more complex process than in a typical car accident.
+You may be facing serious pain and medical bills—and we can help you seek the financial recovery you need.

-The bus accident attorneys from the Law Offices of Anidjar & Levine offer free case evaluations for crash victims.
+The Fort Lauderdale bus accident lawyers from the Law Offices of Anidjar & Levine offer free case evaluations for crash victims.
 We can help you understand your options for filing a liability claim if you suffered serious injuries.
-We can pursue a case against an individual driver, a private company, or a government agency.
-Call us today at 1-800-747-3733 for your complimentary consultation with a member of our team.
+We can pursue an injury case against an individual driver, a private company, or a government agency.

 Recoverable Damages After a Fort Lauderdale Bus Accident